chrisbradleyy/LeDataSciFi.github.io/assignments/asgn05.md

 ## Data

 So, we need an annual dataset of firms with three sets of variables: (1) investment,  (2) technology, and (3) risks.
-I've provided the first two in (A, described below), but **you'll need to develop five measures of risk on your own using the text in firm 10-K filings.**
+I've provided the first two, but **you'll need to develop five measures of risk on your own using the text in firm 10-K filings.**

-**A. Provided for you:** variables describing investment (CAPX and R&D, **both scaled by last year's assets, and when I say CAPX and R&D I always mean the scaled versions**) and technology (various patent measures)
+**Provided for you:** Variables describing investment (CAPX and R&D) and technology (various patent measures)
+- CAPX and R&D are both scaled by last year's assets, and when I say CAPX and R&D I always mean the scaled versions
 - "2007_inv_and_tech.dta", which is in the [usual place](https://github.com/LeDataSciFi/lectures-spr2020/tree/master/assignment_data) and can be downloaded similarly
 - This sample includes data for **2007 and 2008** fiscal years for ~200 firms
 - **This data also includes variables that will help you find the 10-K filing online**

-**B. You'll need to create:** Variables describing risks a firm faces
+**You'll need to create variables describing risks a firm faces**

-  - At this point in the class, you probably aren't aware of any sophisticated language techniques, and that's fine!
+At this point in the class, you probably aren't aware of any sophisticated language techniques, and that's fine!
 Simply looking for the "topic" (e.g. patent litigation) probably suffices.

-    - Be careful: you might need to make sure the topic is being discussed in the context (near) of risk.
-E.g. "Patent" is often talked about without invoking risks.
+Some pointers:
-  - Some risks you could look to measure include, but are not limited to: antitrust; litigation - e.g. patent, consumer, class action; real estate; inflation; commodity; supply chain; natural disasters; weather; employees (fraud, compensation, departure); changes in tax policy; currency rates; regulatory approval; reputation; refinancing
+- Risks you could look to measure include, but are not limited to: antitrust; litigation - e.g. patent, consumer, class action; real estate; inflation; commodity; supply chain; natural disasters; weather; employees (fraud, compensation, departure); changes in tax policy; currency rates; regulatory approval; reputation; refinancing
 - Prof. Kathleen Hanley [has a recent paper](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2792943) on risks.
 It focuses on financial firms, which isn't our sample, but nevertheless, it contains a long list of risks in Table 5 you might find interesting.
+- _Be careful: You might need to make sure the topic is being discussed in the context (near) of risk.
+E.g. "Patent" is often talked about without invoking risks._
+- _Be careful: Sometimes the risk is discussed using a synonym or a partial word.
+E.g. "patents" does not equal "patent"._

+**How many variables do I need to create?**
-  - Pick a risk type (e.g. antitrust) and come up with 3 different ways to measure it from the text.
+1. Pick a risk type (e.g. antitrust) and come up with 3 different ways to measure it from the text.
 You can try different terms, different regexs, different limits on how close terms need to be, and more.
 Comparing these might help you understand how your choices can improve or hurt the value of your measurement.
-  - Pick a second risk type and create a measure for it (you only need to do one measurement on this risk type, but you can do more)
+2. Pick a second risk type and create a measure for it (you only need to do one measurement on this risk type, but you can do more)
-  - Pick a third risk type and create a measure for it (again, you only need to do one, but you can do more)
+3. Pick a third risk type and create a measure for it (again, you only need to do one, but you can do more)

 ## Let's get started